sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Control the behaviour of "_" in text
+Short desc    : Control the behaviour of "_" in text
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : With the package, \_ in text mode (i.e., \textunderscore)
+Descript     : With the package, \_ in text mode (i.e., \textunderscore)
              : prints an underscore so that hyphenation of words either side
              : of it is not affected; a package option controls whether an
              : actual hyphenation point appears after the underscore, or